 The water was once coming mainly by the Jordan River, which supplies it naturally with one billion and ⅖ billion and 200 million m3 of water per year.
 Since the 1960s, a dam south of Lake Galilee has critically slowed down the water flow.

-Nowadays it receives only 200 million m3 of water per year, which means that it is getting lower by one and a half metres per year and if nothing is done, it could disappear in a century and its salt content continues to increase.
+Nowadays it receives only 200 million m3 of water per year, which means that it is getting lower by one and a half meters per year and if nothing is done, it could disappear in a century and its salt content will continue to increase.

 Why is the Dead Sea salty?